Little Dorrit

 Killing social evil with kindness

-You could make a case that every Charles Dickens novel is atypical in some way, but Little Dorrit really is a special case.
+You could make a case for every Charles Dickens novel being atypical in some way, but Little Dorrit really is a special case.

-For one thing, it's been called his most political novel—the book that George Bernard Shaw said converted him to socialism and that other great figures considered an example of Christian writing by Dickens.
+It's been called his most political novel—the book George Bernard Shaw said converted him to socialism and other great figures considered an example of Christian writing by Dickens.

 But most of those works also contain brilliantly memorable characters who give them a life outshining the social drama.
 In Little Dorrit we see Dickens straining to create such personages, but none of them do come into their own, which may be why the novel has faded somewhat in the public's heart over the years.
 We have no indelible human image to hang on to.